Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class3/README.md

 Some of the key SLURM directives that we recommend using are:

---job-name: This directive sets the job name and lets you find it easily when looking at the long list of jobs that are in queue.
+**--job-name: This directive sets a job name and makes job monitoring easier when you have multiple jobs running simultaneously on the cluster.**

---mail-type: This directive lets set the mail alert notifications for one or all of these events - BEGIN, END, FAIL, ABORT
+**--mail-type: This directive lets you set the email alert notifications for one or all of these events - BEGIN, END, FAIL, ABORT**

---mail-user: The email ID to send the mail alert notifications.
+**--mail-user: The email ID to send the mail alert notifications.**

---nodes: Number of compute nodes to be assigned for the job.
+**--nodes: Number of compute nodes to be assigned for the job.**

---cpus-per-task: Number of CPUs to be allocated for the job.
+**--cpus-per-task: Number of CPUs to be allocated for the job.**

---mem-per-cpu: Minimum memory per CPU processor
+**--mem-per-cpu: Minimum memory per CPU processor**

---time: Maximum number of days/hours/minutes that the job can run.
-If the job does not finish within this time frame, it gets killed by the resource manager.
+**--time: Maximum number of days/hours/minutes that the job can run.
+If the job does not finish within this time frame, it gets killed by the resource manager.**

---account: Account to charge the bill.
+**--account: Account to charge the bill and acces the resources assigned under this account**

---partition: Request a specific partition for the resource allocation instead of let the batch system assign a default partition i.e standard.
-If you job requires large memory cores or GPU cores, this is the directive that lets you assign them to your job.
+**--partition: Request a specific partition for resource allocation instead of let the batch system assign a default partition.
+If your job requires large memory cores or GPU cores, this is the directive that lets you allocate them for your job.**

 OK - let's take a look at our first cluster job to see what info is in it: